It’s Halloween, and no doubt the wine witch will be flying in on her broomstick!

 Have you watched my TEDX talk Sobriety Rocks – Who Knew!
 If so you will know exactly what to do when the wine witch flies in.
 Enjoy your (sober )Halloween, and when asked if you want Trick or Treat, the correct answer, to the booze anyway is ‘P*** Off, you’ve tricked me for too long!

-To help you deal with those pesky cravings listen to the podcast with William Porter author of Alcohol Explained on Understanding Cravings
+To help you deal with those pesky cravings listen to the episode of the Alcohol Free Life podcast with William Porter author of Alcohol Explained on Understanding Cravings